Testing for the Network Small-World Property: Simulation

-To verify the asymptotic distribution of $C$ under the ER model derived in Theorem \ref{C-dist}, we generate 100000 random graphs each from the 12 ER models varying $n=(500, 1000, 2000, 3000)$ and $p=(0.05, 0.1, 0.2)$ and compute the clustering coefficient ($C$) in each case.
-Then we compare the observed distribution of the values of $C$ in the simulated graphs with our asymptotic distribution in Figure \ref{fig:Cdist}.
-The theoretical asymptotic distribution matches the simulated one closely for all values of $n$ and $p$ indicating that the derived distribution is a good fit.
+In order investigate the interpolating scaling $\sqrt{\frac{n(n-1)}{2p(1-p)\Sigma_C}}(C-p)$ further empirically we conduct another simulation.
+We generate 10000 random graphs for each of the 9 ER models resulting from varying $n=(500, 1000, 2000)$ and $p=(0.05, 0.1, 0.2)$ and compute the empirical clustering coefficient ($C$) in each case.
+Then we transform these empirical values of $C$ according to the specified scaling, plot the empirical density of these values, and compare it with the density function of the standard normal distribution evaluated between $(-3.5, 3.5)$ in Figure \ref{fig:Cdist}.
+The theoretical asymptotic distribution matches the simulated one closely for all values of $n$ and $p$ indicating that the distribution is a good fit.